Depreciation and amortisation

 Fines and penalties

-Fines and other penalty payments levied by a court, or other authority, with an intent to punish are not deductible.
-By contrast, those levied to confiscate ill-gotten gains, or to relieve damage to the victims or to the public good, are deductible.
+Fines and other penalty payments levied by a court, or other authority, with an intent to punish, as well as related costs, are not deductible.
+By contrast, payments levied to confiscate ill-gotten gains, or to relieve damage to the victims or to the public good, are deductible.
 Penalty payments levied for attempted tax evasion are not deductible, but late payment surcharges are deductible if the tax itself is (e.g. VAT).

 All taxes borne are deductible except for corporation tax, trade tax, and the VAT on most non-deductible expenses.